igable/data-gc-ca-api/README.md

 a [description](http://goo.gl/XD7w4) of what can be accessed but it's far easier to look at an example [city XML](http://goo.gl/vyL7r).

+## Instalation

+This package is available from the [Python Package Index](http://pypi.python.org).
+It can be easily installed using pip as follows

+    $ pip install data-gc-ca-api

+Tarballs of are available from the [project website](https://github.com/igable/data-gc-ca-api).
+To install from a tarball:

+    $ tar xzvf data-gc-ca-api-X.Y.Z.tar.gz
+    $ cd data-gc-ca-api-X.Y.Z
+    $ python setup.py install

 ## Command line tool: weatherca

 This package also includes a command line tool 'weatherca' for quickly getting information.
 It also serves as an example of how to use the data-gc-ca-api python module.

-Here are some quick examples of how to use the weatherca
+Here are some quick examples of how to use the weatherca:

     $ weatherca --help